nhmkdev/KeyCap/README.md

 Download the [Latest Release](https://github.com/nhmkdev/KeyCap/releases/latest)

 ## Description
-*Windows only* application for capture keyboard input and remapping it to:
+*Windows only* application for capturing keyboard input and remapping it to:
 * another key or sequence of keys
 * mouse input
 * nothing at all